Jacobus Kapteyn: Biography

 In 1906, Kapteyn launched a plan for a major study of the distribution of stars in the Galaxy, using counts of stars in different directions.
 The plan involved measuring the apparent magnitude, spectral type, radial velocity, and proper motion of stars in 206 zones.
 This enormous project was the first coordinated statistical analysis in astronomy and involved the cooperation of over forty different observatories.

-Around 1913 Kapteyn developed a theory of how stars were made based on his observations of irregular nebulae and their velocities.
-He theorized that stars in irregular nebulae eventually evolved into planetary nebulae.
-Although this theory is not entirely correct it did have some redeeming qualities.

 He was awarded the James Craig Watson Medal in 1913.
-The year of 1920 Kapteyn took a part-time job at University of Leiden after leaving the university of Groningen.
-This move made Kapteyn able to see his granddaughter Rigel and his daughter Henrietta.
-In Kapteyn's later years of work he spent his time working on the combination of his life's work revising and editing the Kapteyn Universe.
 Kapteyn later retired in 1921 at the age of seventy, but on the request of his former student and director of Leiden Observatory Willem de Sitter, Kapteyn went back to Leiden to assist in upgrading the observatory to contemporary astronomical standards.

+His life's work, First attempt at a theory of the arrangement and motion of the sidereal system, was published in 1922, and described a lens-shaped island universe of which the density decreased away from the center, now known as the Kapteyn Universe.
+In his model the Galaxy was thought to be 40,000 light years in size, the Sun being relatively close (2,000 light years) to its center.
+The model was valid at high galactic latitudes but failed in the galactic plane because of the lack of knowledge of interstellar absorption.

+It was only after Kapteyn's death, in Amsterdam, that Robert Trumpler determined that the amount of interstellar reddening was actually much greater than had been assumed.
+This discovery increased the estimate of the galaxy's size to 100,000 light years, with the Sun replaced to a distance of 30,000 light years from the Galactic Center.